Do you need a survey when buying a home?

 First of all, what is a property survey?

-A property survey (in the UK) is an inspection carried out by a qualified surveyor to assess the condition of a property before you buy it.
-It’s not the same as a mortgage valuation, which is for the lender’s benefit.
-A survey is for you, the buyer, to uncover issues that might not be visible on a viewing.
+A property survey (in the UK) is an inspection carried out by a qualified surveyor to assess them state and condition of a property before you buy it.
+It is different from a mortgage evaluation that is undertaken for the lender’s benefit.
+It is for the buyer, to uncover issues that might not be visible on a viewing.

 Is a survey a legal requirement?